howard0su/howard0su.github.io/_posts/2020-10-22-data-path-of-sdr.md

 featured: true
 ---

 Teensy Convolution SDR is a great project.
 The signal path is complex but I feel it is worth to dig out more details of it.
+You can find the project here: https://github.com/DD4WH/Teensy-ConvolutionSDR

 ### Stage1